 A poor Indian is of the impression that all western tourists are infinitely rich, and that they have more money they know what to do with it.
 Otherwise why would they travel around the country and waste a lot of good money?
 Even the well-to-do Indians share the same opinion.

-The sleeper class in the India railway system is the main chunk of a typical express train.
+Sleeper class in the India railway system is the main chunk of a typical express train.
 Each coach holds about 72 passengers, with about 10 to 15 coaches per train.
 The trip from Trivandrum to Delhi in Sleeper would costs around $13 USD at August 2013 prices.

 You will need a reservation to travel in this class of the Indian train.
 Reservations can be made 60 days prior to your journey at the most.
 Once reserved, your name will be listed on the chart stuck next to your coach’s door outside.
 A copy of the same is displayed at the departing station “Reservation Chart” notice board about an hour before the departure.
 The coaches are indexed as S1,S2,S3, and so on.
 Lookout for a square white paper label stuck on the side of the door with the coach number marked on it.
 The same is also printed on your ticket.
 Most of the stations have a notice board indicating the position of the coaches from the engine.
 If this is not displayed, ask the staff at the railway station for your coach.
 Try to locate your coach prior to the arrival of your train so that you can avoid the mad-tourist dash up and down the length of the train with your huge backpack.

-Bring your own bedroll for the II class sleeper travel.
+Bring your own bedroll for Sleeper class travel.
 A thick blanket and an air pillow is not a bad idea.

-The middleclass massed of India travel by this class.
+The middle class masses of India travel by this class.
 Next to your seat will, in all probability, be a newly married Tamil couple who will speak reasonably good English, an old lady who is not very happy with you to begin with, her middle-aged daughter who speaks Hindi only, and her inquisitive young boy who want to know everything about you.

-For a budget traveler Second Class sleeper is THE most suitable mode of transport.
+For a budget traveler Sleeper class is THE most suitable mode of transport.

-The seats in the second class sleeper are grouped into semi-private sections of 6 seats - 3+3 facing each other, with upper berths, middle berths, and lower berths.
+The seats in the sleeper are grouped into semi-private sections of 6 seats - 3+3 facing each other, with upper berths, middle berths, and lower berths.
 The lower berth is the primary seating for the passengers during daytime.
-Seats in the second class convert into sleeper berths at night.
+Seats convert into sleeper berths at night.
 Don’t get offended if an older passenger asks you to exchange your lower berth with his upper berth.
 Generally, younger people consent to this as a courtesy to the senior passenger.